 The command is built this way: PHP /path/to/mautic/app/console/ cache:clear

-So If you are running Ubuntu with more or less default parameters the command will look similar to this:
+So If you are running Ubuntu using more or less, the default parameters, the command will look similar to this:

 PHP /var/www/html/app/console/ cache:clear